Vocabulary Data Types

 Thus, data of Gender data type can only be Male or Female.

-OpenL Tablets checks all data of the vocabulary data type one whether its value is in the defined list of possible values.
+OpenL Tablets checks all data of the vocabulary data type on whether its value is in the defined list of possible values.
 If the value is outside of the valid domain, or defined vocabulary, OpenL Tablets displays an appropriate error.
 Usage of vocabulary data types provides data integrity and allows users to avoid accidental mistakes in rules.